Authentic Lessons for 21st Century Learning

 Extend

-Have students read the article and use the Why-Lighting strategy as they read.
-Directions for students are on slide 5.
+Show slide 10 have students read the article and use the Why-Lighting strategy as they read.

 • Prompting question: "What is the human influence on Darwinian fitness?"